 Since then, numerous hybrids have been created, some specifically designed for warmer climates.
 In Southern California, blueberries appear in farmers' markets from mid-May to late June.
 Look for plump fruits with taut skins.
 They should bounce around in their container when you gently shake it.
 If you arrive home from the market without devouring all of the indigo-colored berries, try baking this sweet, jammy blueberry crumble.
 I learned the recipe from my boyfriend, Graham, who made it during finals week when we were students at UC Berkeley.
 He didn't measure a thing.
 He simply tossed together a scoop of flour, half as much brown sugar, a pinch of salt, and a few pats of butter.
 The blueberries went into a baking dish with a sprinkling of sugar, and the topping was scattered over them.
 We ate the whole thing, straight from the oven, and it fueled us for our exams.
 For the following recipe, though, I did measure, testing the ingredient amounts until I found the ideal ratio of sweet fruit to crumbly streusel topping.

-2½ cups (12 ounces) blueberries
+- 2½ cups (12 ounces) blueberries

-1 tablespoon lemon juice
+- 1 tablespoon lemon juice

-1 teaspoon lemon zest
+- 1 teaspoon lemon zest

-¼ cup granulated sugar
+- ¼ cup granulated sugar

-1 cup all-purpose flour, plus extra for the baking dish
+- 1 cup all-purpose flour, plus extra for the baking dish

-½ cup packed (4 ounces) brown sugar
+- ½ cup packed (4 ounces) brown sugar

 - 1/3 cup oats

 - ½ teaspoon Kosher salt

-¼ teaspoon ground cinnamon
+- ¼ teaspoon ground cinnamon

-8 tablespoons (1 stick) unsalted butter, cut into small pieces, plus extra for the baking dish
+- 8 tablespoons (1 stick) unsalted butter, cut into small pieces, plus extra for the baking dish

-½ teaspoon pure vanilla extract
+- ½ teaspoon pure vanilla extract

-Preheat oven to 375ºF.
+- Preheat 375ºF.

-Butter and flour the inside surfaces of a 9-by-9-inch (or equivalent) baking dish.
+- Butter and flour the inside surfaces of a 9-by-9-inch (or equivalent) baking dish.

-Combine the blueberries, lemon juice, lemon zest, and granulated sugar in a bowl, and set aside.
+- Combine the blueberries, lemon juice, lemon zest, and granulated sugar in a bowl, and set aside.

-In another bowl, combine the flour, brown sugar, oats, salt, and cinnamon.
+- In another bowl, combine the flour, brown sugar, oats, salt, and cinnamon.
 Using your fingers, rub the butter into the flour mixture until there are no butter pieces larger than a pea.
 Add the vanilla extract and squeeze the mixture several times so that it forms clumps.

-Transfer the sugared berries into the prepared baking dish.
+- Transfer the sugared berries into the prepared baking dish.
 Sprinkle the streusel topping evenly over the berries.
 Bake for 30 minutes.